Thursday, 31 January 2013

 What the f*ck am I doing

-As I check into the airport waiting patiently for the airplane to board, my mind was not glee on how excited I was to visit all the new places and experience superb adventures and bagging stories under my empty belt, it was however panicking.
+As I check into the airport waiting patiently for the airplane to board, my mind was not glee on how excited I was to visit all the new places and experience superb adventures and bagging stories under my empty belt.

 I have never ever done this before let alone do it alone.
 It was moments of dreadful bliss while my mind dream away of the greatness and horror and greatness and horror …